trufae/aiblog/src/WinCdbNull-en.md

 [0x18000bf30]>
 ```

-Perfect we have a string here! grepping the source code we find this code:
+Perfect, we have a string here!
+Grepping the source code, we find this code:

 ```
 C:\Users\pancake\prg\radare2>git grep "} pressed"